 Grand Central Terminal in Midtown opened on February 2, 1913 to the public.
 It is now home to the MTA Metro-North Railroad and a subway station serving the 4, 5, 6, 7, and S subway lines along with plenty of food and shopping options.
 Notable areas include Grand Central Market, Whispering Gallery, the four-faced brass clock on top of the information booth, and dozens of restaurants.
 With 44 platforms, it is the world’s largest station (via platform capacity).
 The Main Concourse windows alone are 60 feet tall and 30 feet wide.
 Find the history of the terminal here.

-Great Northern Food Hall
+Great Northern Food Hall (now closed)

-After getting a little turned around (did I mention the terminal is huge!), we went to the Great Northern Food Hall located in Vanderbilt Hall (with access from 42nd Street or the Terminal’s Main Concourse) for breakfast.
+After getting a little turned around (did I mention the terminal is huge!), we went to the Great Northern Food Hall (now closed) located in Vanderbilt Hall (with access from 42nd Street or the Terminal’s Main Concourse) for breakfast.

 Developed by Claus Meyer (MeyersUSA), the Great Northern Food Hall features a collection of Nordic-inspired eateries including Meyers Bageri (artisanal bakery), Brownsville Roasters (coffee), Open Rye (smørrebrød- open faced sandwiches, photo above), Grain Bar (sweet and savory porridges, beer, and whiskey), Almanak (parfaits, salads, and soups), The Bar, Great Northern Deli (in the shuttle passage), and Danish Dogs (also in the shuttle passage).